 - Disappeared Dad: Strangely common across her roles.

 - She Also Did:

 - She was The Narrator for the audiobook version of "The Wicked Ones," a short story set in the universe of The Mortal Instruments.

 - She's also continued her theater work outside of her television roles, gaining significant critical praise when she starred in the lead role of Zayd Dorn's Reborning at the Annex Theater in Vancouver during early 2018.

 - Nice Girl: The many detractors of Felicity Smoak seem to consider Rickards herself an Unacceptable Target, with even the harshest perspectives given regarding Rickard herself being that she's "a lackluster actress, but still a wonderful human being."
+Most seem to pity her for having to play such an unpopular character instead.
 This reputation isn't that undeserved either, with her having started a T-shirt campaign to help earn money for auto-immune diseases-related charities in 2016 and coming up with a new $250,000 scholarship program for Vancouver Film School in 2019, both being funded largely out of her own pocket.